-Californians gird for more rain, snow, potential floods
+Californians cope with more rain, snow, flooding and outages

 SACRAMENTO, Calif.
-(AP) — Californians steeled Monday for the latest in a series of powerful storms that have shuttered schools, toppled trees, flooded roads and left tens of thousands without power.
+(AP) — Californians grappled with flooding and mudslides Monday as the latest in a series of powerful storms walloped the state, shuttering schools, toppling trees and leaving tens of thousands without power.

-Schools were closed in districts in Sacramento and Sonoma counties due to the storm.
-Sacramento City Unified canceled school after six campuses were left without electricity.
-More than 36,000 customers remained without power early Monday, down from more than 350,000 a day earlier after gusts of 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.
+Evacuation orders were issued in Santa Cruz County for residents living near rapidly rising rivers and creeks.
+The San Lorenzo River was declared at flood stage, and video on social media showed a neighborhood flooded with muddy water almost reaching to a stop sign.
+Officials warned mudslides and flooding were blocking roads and urged residents to stay home.

-Evacuations were under way in Santa Cruz County with the San Lorenzo River at flood stage, officials said.
-Santa Clara County late Sunday issued evacuation warnings for several areas.
+Elsewhere in Northern California, several school districts were closed due to the storms.
+More than 36,000 customers remained without power in Sacramento, down from more than 350,000 a day earlier after gusts of 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.

 The National Weather Service warned of a “relentless parade of atmospheric rivers” — storms that are long plumes of moisture stretching out into the Pacific and are capable of dropping staggering amounts of rain and snow.
 The rain and snow expected over the next couple of days come after California has already been walloped by storms that last week knocked out power to thousands, flooded streets, and battered the coastline with high surf.

-President Joe Biden on Monday issued an emergency declaration for California to support storm response and relief efforts in more than a dozen counties including Sacramento, Santa Cruz and Los Angeles.
+President Joe Biden issued an emergency declaration Monday for California to support storm response and relief efforts in more than a dozen counties including Sacramento, Santa Cruz and Los Angeles.

 Gov. Gavin Newsom said 12 people died as a result of violent weather during the past 10 days, and he warned that this week’s storms could be even more dangerous.
 He urged people to stay home